 The historical jury is out as to whether Queen Anne of England (1702 -1714) and her two ladies were actual lovers.
 Yet, sex makes for a good story; and sex wields power – in both what it has to offer and withhold.
 Envy, though, is the real name of the sexual game at the center of The Favourite.

 Envy brandishes a potent weapon; lurking as it does in the subterranean trenches of those complex relationships between Queen Anne (Olivia Colman) and Sarah (Rachel Weisz), her first lady, confidante, and maybe lover – and Abigail (Emma Stone), Sarah’s younger cousin and sudden interloper.

 As Yorgos Lanthimos’ The Favourite opens, we’re introduced to a Queen too troubled to lead her factionalized country at war with France.
-A Queen left infantile, needy and helplessly bereft by too many losses.
+A Queen left infantile, needy, and helplessly bereft by too many losses.
 Seventeen babies in all, replaced by seventeen (fictionalized) rabbits that consume her attention and her bedroom.

-The bedroom is the place where Queen Anne’s ladies in waiting, Sarah (and later Abigail), serve their Queen (in all the trappings of their jealously and rivalry) with the sexual attentions she commands.
+The bedroom is the place where Queen Anne’s ladies in waiting, Sarah (and later Abigail), serve their Queen (in all the trappings of their jealously and rivalry) with the sexual attention she commands.
 To gain her favor.

 In the Queen’s lavish bedroom, where the invalid monarch retreats and director Lanthimos with his writers, Deborah Davis and Tony McNamara, have set the major scenes in The Favourite, unfold’s the film’s dark twist.